deanjustin32/seattle_crash_model/README.md

 To explore the Seattle Crash Survival App here:

-Data
+# Data
 Data used to develope the Machine Learning model and Tableau Public graphs is hosted by the City of Seattle.
-For more information, visit Seattle SDOT Collisions Data.
+For more information, visit Seattle SDOT Collisions Data here https://www.kaggle.com/datasets/jonleon/seattle-sdot-collisions-data.

-Resources
+# Resources
-For more background information on the data used for this application see the City of Seattle's Collions-All Year PDF..
+For more background information on the data used for this application see the City of Seattle's Collions-All Year PDF here https://www.seattle.gov/Documents/Departments/SDOT/GIS/Collisions_OD.pdf.